richabh456/freeCodeCamp/guide/english/data-science-tools/pandas/index.md

 ```

 ## Data frames
 A data frame consists of a number of rows and columns.
 Each column represents a feature of the data set, and so has a name and a data type.
 Each row represents a data point through associated feature values.
-The pandas library allows you to manipulate the data in a data frame in various ways. pandas has a lot of possibilities, so the following is merely scratching the surface to give a feel for the library.
+The pandas library allows us to manipulate the data in a data frame in various ways. pandas has a lot of possibilities, so the following is merely scratching the surface to give a feel for the library.

 How to create a new dataframe:
 ```python